emmerbucket/keyboard-smash-platformer-/README.md

 Environment & hazard interactions - Steyn Lohmeijer | github: https://github.com/emmerbucket

-Backgrounds & Debugging - Kylian Schenk | github: https://github.com/LookAtThese1
+Backgrounds & playtesting - Kylian Schenk | github: https://github.com/LookAtThese1

+# Installation
+The game can be downloaded as a zip file and played like that.